 • Talc – Baby powder that we rub on our infants bums and use to keep ourselves dry on hot summer days?
 Sadly, yes.
 Ladies and moms of baby girls, keep this stuff away from the lower reproductive organ.
 While a link to cancer using talc is not proven, there is strong evidence that usage on the genitals is associated with increased incidences of ovarian cancer.
 The link is strong enough to cause a jury to award $72 million in damages to the surviving son of a woman who died from ovarian cancer caused by using talc-based products from Johnson & Johnson.

 • Toluene – This has widely been removed from most nail polishes but is sometimes still used, so be sure to read your labels.
 It is linked to reproductive abnormalities in babies.
+It’s also listed often as Methylbenzene, Phenylmethane, Toluol and Benzene.
+The same stuff in the Yellowstone River from the pipe line spill in Montana that happened in 2015?
+Yep!
+Benzene is a known to cause cancer.

 • Triclosan and Triclocarbon – This chemical is used in hand soaps and sanitizers because it kills bacteria.
 It may also kill you.
 One study linked it to heart disease and heart failure.
 When mice were exposed to it, their heart muscle function was reduced by 25% and grip strength by 18%.
 It decreases thyroid performance and is found in the urine of 75% of the U.S. population, which probably means it’s floating around in your body too.
 Triclosan has increased in our bodies in the US by 50% from 2006-2008.
 Some scientists argue it could also be the cause of super bugs that are antibiotic-resistant.